TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

 * Add settings.js options to use different paths/names for middleware files.

+* Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
+Once it has moved into v14, can simplify the socket.js class by reinstating the optional chaining.

 * Add socket.io instrumentation server.
 See https://socket.io/docs/v4/admin-ui/

-* Once Node-RED's baseline node.js version has moved passed v12.20, can update `execa` and use dynamic imports (and change README notes on scorecard).
-Once it has moved into v14, can simplify the socket.js class by reinstating the optional chaining.
+{}
 * Move socket.io client to dev deps and remove serve from web.js (new library builds it in) - can't do until uibuilderfe is deprecated?
 Or updated to include (breaking chg)

-* Consider the use of `RED.comms.publish('uibuilder:some-event-name', data, retainFlag)` to push data to the editor
+* Consider the use of `RED.comms.publish('uibuilder:some-event-name', data, retainFlag)` to push data to the editor (using RED.comms.subscribe in the Editor)

 * Consider allowing addition of HTTP request headers to control msgs